OpenSociocracy/documentation-website/docs/index.md

   - title: Open Source
     details: All the code for OpenSociocracy is free and open source.
   - title: Build in Public
-    details: We want to build the product the S3 community wants.
+    details: We want to build the product the Sociocracy community wants.
   - title: Hosted Option
     details: OpenSociocracy will offer a hosted Saas solution.
 ---